PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     Next, deploy the cluster - this command will take ~15 minutes to complete.
 Once the cluster has been created, authenticate to the cluster.

     ```bash
-    # Create cluster
+    # Create cluster.
+Replace the cluster name with your own value.
     gcloud container clusters create <CLUSTER-NAME> --num-nodes=1 --machine-type=n1-standard-2

-    # Authenticate to the cluster
+    # Authenticate to the cluster.
     gcloud container clusters <CLUSTER-NAME> gke-guide-1 --region us-east1-b
     ```